bloxstreet/support/guides/training-guide.md

 The host and co-host will stand and monitor the Trainees and the presentation to ensure everything runs smoothly.

-To begin the presentation, the Host must press the “Host Settings” button at the bottom left corner of their screen, and then press the button that says ‘Begin’. **If the “Host Settings” button is not appearing on the bottom left corner, they should rejoin immediately.
+To begin the presentation, the Host must press the “Host Settings” button at the bottom left corner of their screen, and then press the button that says ‘Begin’. **If the “Host Settings” button is not appearing on the bottom left corner, the Host should rejoin immediately.
 The slideshow can only be played once.
-Be sure to inform the Trainees that they can click on the monitors to get a better view.**
+Be sure to inform the LRs that they can click on the monitors to get a better view.**

 ### Host/co-host: After Presentation
 {: .text-yellow-200 }